ray-project/ray/doc/source/data/batch_inference.rst

 Handling CPU out-of-memory failures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you run out of CPU RAM, you likely that you have too many model replicas that are running concurrently on the same node.
+If you run out of CPU RAM, you likely have too many model replicas that are running concurrently on the same node.
 For example, if a model
 uses 5 GB of RAM when created / run, and a machine has 16 GB of RAM total, then no more
 than three of these models can be run at the same time.
 The default resource assignments
 of one CPU per task/actor might lead to `OutOfMemoryError` from Ray in this situation.